staticvoidmain/notes/you_suck_at_vs.md

 There.
 I saved you a boatload of time, energy, and money.

 <aside class="notes">
   I cheated a bit.
-That's not a real command, but it could be.)
+That's not a real command, but it could be!
 </aside>

 # Optimization